apache/hudi/website/docs/record_merger.md

 ### COMMIT_TIME_ORDERING

-This is the default merge mode.
 Here, we expect the input records to arrive in strict order such that arrival order is same as their delta commit order on the table.
 Merging simply picks the record belonging to the latest write as the merged result.
 In relational data mode speak, this provides overwrite semantics aligned with serializable writes on the timeline.